sparc-coop/blossom/README.md

 ## Step 4.
 Deploy your solution

 1. Deploy the Features project to any .NET 6.0 ASP.NET Core-compatible host (eg. Azure App Services).
-2. Deploy the Web Platform project to any WebAssembly-compatible host (eg. Azure App Services).
+2. Deploy the Web Platform project to any Web Assembly-compatible host (eg. Azure App Services).
 3. Deploy the MAUI Platform project to Google, Apple, and Windows stores, or as desired.

 # Documentation